 Over the 19th century, people largely lost the knowledge about baroque and pre-baroque tuning.
 They “naturally” assumed that Bach was using equal temperament tuning.
 The fact that Bach has written the Well-tempered Clavier appeared to support that opinion: a series (actually, two series) of compositions (prelude / fugue pairs) that “walk” through all keys of the chromatic circle.
-He also wrote at least one piece (a canon “per tonos” — through the keys — for 2 voices in the “Musical Offering”, starting in C minor) that modulates up by one (full) tone and can be repeated until it reaches the original key (C minor) again, after modulating through 6 keys.
-The played can be repeat this for as long as (s)he likes, or until reaching the end of the keyboard.
+He also wrote at least one piece (a canon “per tonos” — through the keys — for 2 voices in the “Musical Offering”.
+It starts in C minor and modulates up by one (full) tone.
+It can be repeated until it reaches the original key (C minor) again, after modulating through 6 keys.
+Player can repeat this for as long as they like, or until reaching the end of the keyboard.

 One should note, though, that the title is “Well-tempered Clavier” (“Das Wohltemperierte Clavier“), not “Equal-tempered Clavier”.
-I think that—strictly speaking—equal temperament tuning doesn’t leave room for a qualifier “well-tempered”.
-It’s either a tuning with equal distribution of the Pythagorean comma (see my previous blog entry), or it simply isn’t equal temperament tuning!
+I think that—strictly speaking—equal temperament tuning doesn’t leave room for a qualifier “well(-tempered)”.
+It’s either a tuning with equal (uniform) distribution of the Pythagorean comma (see my previous blog entry), or it simply isn’t equal temperament tuning.

 Bach actually did not invent the concept of a series of compositions going through all keys — there have been precursors (as far back as 1682 for keyboard music), at times when the notion of equal temperament tuning clearly did not exist yet.

-It’s not in the text, though (that is a description of the composition cycle, as well as a dedication), but hidden at the very top of the page:
+It’s not in the text, though (that is a description of the composition cycle, as well as a dedication), but hidden / encrypted at the very top of the page:

 I remember having looked at this funny ornament myself, several times — but I did not reach the key enlightenment.
-The top ornament is a funny garland that one needs read from right to left:
+The top ornament is a funny garland that follows the circle of fifths (F – C – G – D – etc.) from right to left: